For the last 10 years the need for affordable housing has been highlighted in many ways:

 - tenure — short-term and long term secure tenancies, shared ownership, co-housing &c.

 - design re. architecture, technology and re. contexts — ranging from dense co-housing clusters to more secluded individual housing.

-A project by Duneland Ltd. to develop land adjacent to the Findhorn Foundation as a natural extension of The Park Ecovillage.
-The development process for approx. 38 homes plus commercial units (of which 10 are Section75) is happening now—the first community consultations and the S75 proPET choice for 8 units having already happened.
-[Click here for updates] Please consider this project for a charitable donation.
+A land development project by Duneland Ltd. adjacent to the Findhorn Foundation: a natural extension of The Park Ecovillage.
+The development process for approx. 38 homes plus commercial units (of which 10 are Section75) went smoothly, from community consultations to the S75 proPET choice for 8 units; the pandemic however slowed the permit process down considerably.
+But January 2021 saw ground breaking work start.

 If you are looking for a property, we suggest you subscribe to get a sense of what’s possible.